 Seed Grant Recipients 2017-2018

-Nicole Brandt, PharmD, MBA, BCGP, BCPP, FASCP (SOP) received a $10,000 seed grant for IPE Care in Geriatrics – Expanding Opportunities of Aging in Place Program in West Baltimore.
+Nicole Brandt, PharmD, MBA, BCGP, BCPP, FASCP (SOP), received a $10,000 seed grant for IPE Care in Geriatrics – Expanding Opportunities of Aging in Place Program in West Baltimore.
 Faculty and staff collaborating on this project are: Angie Battaglia, MS (SOM), Reba Cornman, MSW (Graduate), Kelly Doran, PhD, RN (SON), Sarah Dee Holmes, MSW (SSW), Daniel Mansour, PharmD, BCGP, FASCP (SOP), Barbara Resnick, PhD, CRNP, FAAN, FAANP (SON), Norman Retener, MD (SOM), Bernadette Siaton, MD (SOM), and Everett Smith, LGSW (SSW).
 The proposed IPE project is to expose interprofessional students (SSW, SON, SOP, SOM) to the needs of older adults through a hybrid learning opportunity, educational and clinical program.
 Clinical care in geriatrics is by definition interdisciplinary and clinically requires the input of the entire interdisciplinary team.
 Consequently, the proposed project incorporates the involvement of all disciplines that are important to the care of older adults: medicine, nursing, pharmacy, and social work.
 The main goal of the project will center around health promotion and disease management and prevention through facilitation of care.
 Students will be provided with interdisciplinary experiences in the clinical setting to teach and evaluate older adults living in the community, build relationships, and highlight the process of delivering care.
 This will be achieved by utilizing various learning and educational strategies.
-To learn more, please email Dr. Brandt or call at 410-706-1491.
+To learn more, please email Dr. Brandt or call 410-706-1491.

 Seed Grant Recipients 2016-2017

-Laurie Neely, DPT, (SOM) received a $6,000 grant for Improving the Health of Homeless Individuals Diagnosed with Diabetes Mellitus through Interprofessional Student Activities.
-The team includes Linda Horn, DScPT, MHS, NCS, GCS (SOM) and Cherokee Layson-Wolf, PharmD, BCACP, FAPHA (SOP).
+Laurie Neely, DPT, (SOM), received a $6,000 grant for Improving the Health of Homeless Individuals Diagnosed with Diabetes Mellitus through Interprofessional Student Activities.
+The team includes Linda Horn, DScPT, MHS, NCS, GCS (SOM), and Cherokee Layson-Wolf, PharmD, BCACP, FAPHA (SOP).
 This project will provide an interprofessional educational service learning experience for physical therapy and pharmacy students.
 The students will provide three interprofessional health screenings and education sessions to the clients of Weinberg Housing & Resource Center, the largest emergency shelter for homeless individuals in Baltimore and expand engagement with the center to establish sustainable collaboration.
 A discipline specific pre-test/post-test will be administered to the clients at each visit to assess outcomes.
 A pre/post administration of the Readiness for Interprofessional Learning Scale (RIPLS) to assess the students’ attitude toward interprofessional learning will be conducted by the faculty mentors at each visit.
-To learn more, please email Dr. Neely or call at 410-706-7720.
+To learn more, please email Dr. Neely or call 410-706-7720.

-Barbara Resnick, PhD, CRNP, FAAN, FAANP (SON) received a $10,000 grant for Interprofessional Care in Geriatrics Program: Applying Evidence to Clinical Practice.
-Faculty member Nicole Brandt, PharmD, MBA, BCPP, CGP, FASCP (SOP) collaborated on this project.
+Barbara Resnick, PhD, CRNP, FAAN, FAANP (SON), received a $10,000 grant for Interprofessional Care in Geriatrics Program: Applying Evidence to Clinical Practice.
+Faculty member Nicole Brandt, PharmD, MBA, BCPP, CGP, FASCP (SOP), collaborated on this project.
 The Interprofessional Care in Geriatrics program was developed from a long history of interdisciplinary work in geriatrics that has focused on single intermittent programs in which students and faculty from multiple disciplines come together to use case based approaches for teaching.
 Our goal in this new initiative is to build off that history, knowledge and strength and apply it to clinical settings that provide team based care to meet the needs of a local high-rise senior housing community.
 Specifically, this will incorporate clinical hours for students in nursing, pharmacy, social work, and physical therapy either as part of their required clinical coursework or via an independent study or extra community based credit.
 The opportunities will be available for both graduate and undergraduate students.
-To learn more, please email Dr. Resnick or call at 410-706-5178.
+To learn more, please email Dr. Resnick or call 410-706-5178.